Swedish Committee for Afghanistan

-The SCA's work encompasses programmes for education, health, support to persons with disabilities and rural development.
-There are also support units for all programme activities relating to quality assurance, civil society, human rights, gender and information.
-SCA has more than 6 000 employees, of whom more than 99 percent are Afghans.
-SCA's main target group is the rural population, specifically women, girls and persons with disabilities.
-Operations include capacity building, advocacy and service delivery.
-The work is always conducted in close cooperation with the local population.
-The main administrative office in Afghanistan is located in the capital of Kabul.
-Field operations are carried out in 17 provinces organised from five regional offices in Mazar-i-Sharif, Taloqan, Ghazni, Jalalabad and Wardak.
+SCA's work has over the years mainly covered programmes for education, health, support to persons with disabilities and rural development.
+In 2023, SCA had 7 000 employees, of whom more than 99 percent were Afghans.
+The main administrative office in Afghanistan was located in the capital of Kabul.
+Field operations were carried out in 17 provinces organised from five regional offices in Mazar-i-Sharif, Taloqan, Ghazni, Jalalabad and Wardak.

+In 2024, the organisation ceased all activities in Afghanistan and closed all offices in the country.
+This was in response to the Taliban government's suspension of Swedish organisations in response to the 2023 Quran burnings in Sweden.
+Operating instead under the name of Solidarity Committee for Afghanistan, the SCA announced they will continue work from outside the country.